How To Be a Better Listener in a Relationship & Marriage

 4. Paraphrase to Acknowledge Your Partner’s Feelings

-Make sure you take the time to add your own thoughts after you’ve rephrased your partner’s sentiments or words; doing so prevents them from feeling like they’re speaking to a parrot.
+Make sure you take the time to add your thoughts after you’ve rephrased your partner’s sentiments or words; doing so prevents them from feeling like they’re speaking to a parrot.

 5. Listening Does Not Mean Problem-Solving